 Shocked by the blow at first, the sole breadwinner quickly realised he had to act fast to find a new job to support his family of four, including two preschoolers.
 But things were not easy at first — the 36-year-old sent out hundreds of resumes but got only ten responses and five interviews.

-“There was pressure to take care of family, keep up expenses, and I was stuck within four walls during the circuit breaker period – it was a very stressful period,” he shared.
+“There was pressure to take care of family, keep up expenses … It was a very stressful period,” he shared.

 Thomas finally found a new job in March 2020 — three months after he was laid off.
 But this wasn’t without a combination of career support from NTUC’s e2i (Employment and Employability Institute), sheer hard work and street smarts.